sdnfr/GENE/README.md

 ---

 ## Usage
 The experiments are designed in an incrementally walk-through manner.
 For a thorough understanding, follow the labelled order and go through the experiments step by step.
+Use the provided setup script for an easy installation of all benchmarks.

 This repository contains the experiments as described in section 4 of the paper "GENE: Guiding Exploration and Exploitation in Neural Architecture Search".
 The experiments correspond to the respective sections:
 1 → 4.1, 2 → 4.2, 3 → 4.3, and so on.
 Start with an overview at experiments/1_datasets.ipynb.